 This is how we handle bat exclusions:

-• We spend a great deal of time identifying bat entry points and then sealing them shut
+- We spend a great deal of time identifying bat entry points and then sealing them shut

-• We set up one-way doors so that bats can exit but not reenter the building
+- We set up one-way doors so that bats can exit but not reenter the building

-• Double check that all bats are excluded and out of your home
+- Double check that all bats are excluded and out of your home

-• We then seal all entry points with steel wool or mesh screens to prevent re-entry
+- We then seal all entry points with steel wool or mesh screens to prevent re-entry

-• After this, we go through and do a thorough clean-up of any guano left in the attic or walls.
+- After this, we go through and do a thorough clean-up of any guano left in the attic or walls.

-• Proceed with replacement of soiled insulation.
+- Proceed with replacement of soiled insulation.

-• Repair of wildlife damage, both inside and outside of the home.
+- Repair of wildlife damage, both inside and outside of the home.

-First, we spend a lot of time looking for entry points to bats.
-To prevent future infestations, it is important to ensure that there are no other entry points.
+The first step we take is to spend a great deal of time identifying bat entry points.
+Ensuring that there aren’t any other points of entry is essential to prevent future infestations.
 The next step involves the installation of one-way doors to allow the bats out, but not back in again – this is a safe and humane method of removing the bats from your house without harming them.

 To prevent any accidental contact with bats, we double-check that all bats have left your home.
 After which we seal all entry points with steel wool or mesh screens to prevent the bats from re-entering.

-Next is to do a thorough clean-up using professional-grade cleaners and sanitizers for any fecal matters left behind by the bats in your home’s floor and insulation.
+Next, clean up with professional-grade cleaners and sanitizers any fecal matter left behind by bats in your insulation and floor.
 We will go to great lengths in order to make sure your home is free from odors or guano.
-Fogging with enzyme cleaner is also done after the insulation has been removed to make sure every nook and cranny is disinfected.
+After the insulation is removed, it is necessary to fog with enzyme cleaner in order to disinfect every corner.

 Dangers of DIY Bat Removal